-Classroom Guidance allows the School Counselor to work with a large group of students.
+Classroom guidance allows the school counselor to work with a large group of students.
 Classroom guidance can include whole-group instruction, discussion, working in groups, art activities, and role-playing.
-Topics covered in classroom guidance include: bullying prevention, social skills, career development, conflict resolution, self-control.
+Topics covered in classroom guidance include: bullying prevention, social skills, career development, conflict resolution, and self-control.
 Units are developed with a focus on the academic, personal/social, and career development of all students and are based on the needs of the students and teachers.

 Individual Counseling is available for all students.
 Students can be referred by themselves, teachers, or parents.
 During individual counseling, students are empowered to create their own goals and to build on their strengths in order to make positive changes.
 Topics covered during individual counseling will vary based on the student's needs, but can include: anger management, conflict resolution, improving academic skills, coping with death, dealing with crisis situations.